dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 ### Default value

-Uninitialized variables have an initial value of `null`, whether or not you've enabled [null safety][ns].
+Uninitialized variables that have a nullable type have an initial value of `null`.
+(If you haven't opted into [null safety][ns], then every variable has a nullable type.)
 Even variables with numeric types are initially null, because numbers—like everything else in Dart—are objects.